sendwyre/yes-compliance-token/YESToken.md

 get burned.
 In systems which have no use to move the tokens around once they reach their target, this adds a small degree of safety for tokens to be erroneously (or maliciously) moved.

-***Proxying:*** _TODO/Future/Maybe_: Token 'proxying' to enable Wyre to delegate token recognition to a specific whitelist of other YES-compatible tokens so that other top-level minters could maintain their own networks of partners, yet remain queryable through a single token interface.
+***Proxying:*** _TODO/Future/Maybe_: Token 'proxying' to enable the ecosystem owner to delegate token recognition to a specific whitelist of other YES-compatible tokens so that other top-level minters could maintain their own networks of partners, yet remain queryable through a single token interface.

-#### Validity, Liability
+#### Regulatory Mechanics

 The usage of these tokens ***does not*** relinquish the need for businesses themselves to always remain compliant.
 However, any business may establish an agreement with Wyre (or another ecosystem) which offloads the KYC/AML requirements to the